islammdshariful/play-with-playwright-easyjobs/README.md

 # Playwright Test Automation Framework ([easy.jobs](https://app.easy.jobs))
 This is a Playwright-based test automation framework written in JavaScript, designed to simplify browser testing.
 It includes reusable utilities, supports multi-browser testing, and generates reports.
 It uses Page Object Model for maintainability and flexibility.

+_Note: This project is currently ongoing, and we plan to add more test cases in the near future._

 ## Getting Started

 ### Prerequisites